tracielin/Gamify_PedECG/design_decisions.md

 -To avoid storage mechanisms that are often disabled or erased on individual computers:
-I keep all the content for a given "game level" on a single webpage, and use javascript functions that use only a browser's current runtime memory.
+I keep all the content for a given "game level" on a single webpage, I use javascript functions that use only a browser's current runtime memory.